Analysis | What’s the DTCC and How Did It Stop GameStop Mania?

 3. What is clearing and what is collateral?

 Clearing is the business of managing and settling a transaction once a trade has occurred.
 Collateral is something of value -- sometimes cash, often bonds -- that’s posted as protection against potential defaults.
-It’s a requirement found in most financial transactions: for a mortgage, the property being purchased serves as collateral.
+It’s a requirement found in many kinds of transactions: for a mortgage, the property being purchased serves as collateral.
 In financial markets, collateral often represents a small portion of the value of transactions.
-One cause of the 2008 financial crisis was that markets ground to a halt when banks came to suspect that their counterparties would fail and that the collateral posted would be inadequate.
+In the 2008 financial crisis, markets ground to a halt when banks came to suspect that their counterparties would fail and that the collateral they had posted would be inadequate.
 While authorities later strengthened rules related to clearing of derivatives, clearing of cash equities was largely left alone.
 In fact, the rule that sets margin requirements for cash purchase of shares, known as Reg-T, dates back to 1974.

 4. What kind of risks was the GameStop trading frenzy creating?